danielmuringe/better-dotenv/USAGE.md

 ```

 - `path_or_include` - path to the file containing the variables | list of variables to be included from the environment namespace
-- The `format_` parameter can be one of the following:
+- `format_` - Format of the file containing the variables.It can be one of the following:
     - 'env' - *Variables are declared as python variables*
     - 'environ' - *Variables are declared as environment variables where value are in quotes*
     - 'json'